Harry Norwitch

 Harry Norwitch (born Hershel Arnowitch, June 18, 1894 – April 16, 1973) was an organized labor leader and Democratic politician from Philadelphia.

 Norwitch was born in Odessa, Russia (present-day Ukraine) in 1894 and emigrated to the United States with his family as a child.
 Initially settling in Baltimore, Norwitch went to work at a clothing factory from the age of 13.
 He married Mae Schreiber in about 1917; they had two children, Mildred and Bernard.
 Norwitch became affiliated with the Amalgamated Clothing Workers union and moved to Philadelphia in 1926 to work as a business agent for the Joint Board Cutters and Trimmers Local 110.
 His union work brought him into local politics, and he became active in the Nonpartisan League, a socialist group, in 1934.
 He joined the Democratic Party and served as a delegate to the 1948 Democratic National Convention in Philadelphia, where President Harry S. Truman was nominated for a new term.

 In 1949, Norwitch ran for a seat on Philadelphia's City Council in a special election that followed the death of L. Wallace Egan.
 Every seat on the Council was, at that time, held by Republicans, but Norwitch emerged the victor in his West Philadelphia district, defeating Republican James H. McHale, Progressive Lillian R. Narins, and independent Democrat Michael J. O'Connor.
 He and Maxwell E. Seidman, elected the same day, made up the council's entire Democratic caucus.

 In 1951, Norwitch was reelected to Philadelphia City Council from West Philadelphia's 3rd district, part of a Democratic wave that swept the Republicans from power for the first time in 67 years.
-In 1954, he successfully opposed the efforts of fellow Democrats James Hugh Joseph Tate and Michael J. Towey to weaken the civil service reforms of the new charter.
+In 1954, he successfully opposed the efforts of fellow Democrats James Tate and Michael J. Towey to weaken the civil service reforms of the new charter.
 The following year, he was reelected with a slightly reduced majority.

 In 1956, charter amendments aimed at weakening civil service protections were proposed again.
 Norwitch remained opposed, but the amendments found the required two-thirds vote in Council to make it on to the ballot for popular approval.
 The referendum failed in a vote that April.
 That same year, Norwitch sponsored a bill to extend the city's rent control policy.
 The bill passed, but was struck down by the Supreme Court of Pennsylvania that December.
 In 1959, Norwitch ran for a fourth Council term and defeated Republican Abraham Levin with 63.7% of the vote, his greatest margin to date.